SNuDD/SNuDD/README.md

 import snudd
 ```

-We have created an example notebook in the `notebooks` sub-directory named `quick_start.ipynb` that explain the basic functionality of **SNuDD** and we recommend going through them.
+We have created an example notebook in the `notebooks` sub-directory named `quick_start.ipynb` that contains examples illustrating the basic functionality of **SNuDD** and we recommend going through them:

 ### Setting Up a Model: